State And Local Officials Wary Of Federal Government's Election Security Efforts

 Classified information, technical services

 Neil Jenkins, director of the Department of Homeland Security (DHS) Enterprise Performance Management Office, agreed that having thousands of local election offices, each with their own systems, makes hacking votes nearly impossible.
-But he said states are increasingly putting election data online, things like voter registration lists and preliminary vote counts.
-And that increases the risk that an election can, at the very least, be disrupted.
+But he said states are increasingly putting election data online, things like voter registration lists and preliminary vote counts, increasing the risk that an election can, at the very least, be disrupted.

 He said the Department of Homeland Security's job is to help local officials secure elections, not to dictate what they should do.